pnp/sp-dev-fx-webparts/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My sample does not build with any warnings
 - [ ] I have updated the README file.
 - [ ] My README has at least one static high-resolution screenshot (i.e. not a GIF)
-- [ ] My README contains complete setup instructions
+- [ ] My README contains complete setup instructions, including pre-requisites and permissions required

 ## Submitter Guidance (DELETE AFTER READING)
 >